diggo16/PhpProject/documentation/TestCases.md

 - Create button is shown

 ##Test case 1.5 Failed create new item with too short title
+Tried to create an item with too short title

 ###Input:
 - Add button is pushed